-Northisle has now completed the first phase of its 2023 drill program at Northwest Expo.
-Additional surface exploration in the Northwest Expo area, including outcrop mapping and analysis of surface clays has identified a higher-temperature zone to the south of Zones 1, 2 and 3 which is prospective for future drilling.
-The company awaits assays from all 2023 drill holes before proceeding with additional exploration at this large and still underexplored target area.
+Northisle has now completed the first and second phases of its 2023 drill program at Northwest Expo, with 10 holes totaling 5,031 metres.
+Results are pending for NW23-14 through NW23-18.
+A third phase was commenced which includes holes NW23-19 through NW23-26, anticipated to be complete by the first week of December, 2023.
+Additional surface exploration in the Northwest Expo area, including outcrop mapping and analysis of surface clays has identified a prospective higher-temperature zone to the south of Zones 1, 2 and 3 which is prospective for future drilling.
+Two holes (NW23-19 and NW23-22) were drilled in this area to aid in vectoring towards the hydrothermal upflow zone of the porphyry system.